 1. Building Relationships

 The personal and professional relationships students build need constant attention.
-All relationships come with unique challenges.
+All relationships come with unique challenges, after all.
 Learning how to handle them fosters relationships that are healthy and beneficial.

 2. Financial Literacy